 • Output: DVD-9, DVD-5, DVD±R/RW, DVD±R DL, ISO, Folder

-• My experience using it: I like its stable performance, as it consistently delivers the fastest burning speeds and sharpest picture quality during my tests without any errors.
+• My experience using it: I like its stable performance, as it consistently delivers the fastest burning speeds and sharpest picture quality during my tests.

-DVDFab DVD Creator is the reliable MKV to DVD converter that transforms your digital video library into professional-grade physical DVDs playable on any home theater system.
+DVDFab DVD Creator is the reliable MKV to DVD converter that transforms your digital video library into professional-grade physical DVDs.
 It stands out by supporting over 200 video formats, including MKV, MP4, and AVI, and leverages GPU acceleration to handle high-definition transcoding efficiently without slow down your computer.

 Beyond basic burning, I found its built-in video and chapter editor incredibly useful for cropping and trimming unwanted clips before conversion.
 It also offers fully customizable menu templates where you can modify backgrounds, thumbnails, and text to fit your style.